romanchechyotkin/pg_doorman/documentation/docs/tutorials/basic-usage.md

     $ psql -p 6432 pgdoorman

-Only user `admin_username` are allowed to log in to the console.
+Only user `admin_username` is allowed to log in to the console.

+!!! note
-The admin console currently only supports the simple query protocol.
+     Admin console currently supports only simple query protocol.
-Some drivers use the extended query protocol for all commands; these drivers will not work for this.
+     Some drivers use extended query protocol for all of the commands, so these drivers are not suitable.

 ### Show commands